heyitsjakub/NativeCode/README.md

 A native **Windows** version is now available in beta — a ground-up WinUI 3 port that runs local models via Ollama.
 See [NativeCode for Windows](#-nativecode-for-windows--new-beta) above.
 Linux is not planned.
 On macOS the app stays native SwiftUI + MLX; the Windows build is its own native port (WinUI 3 + Ollama), not a cross-platform wrapper.

 **Is my code sent anywhere?**
 Not when using local models.
 NativeCode has zero telemetry by default.
-You can verify this using a firewall like Little Snitch or Lulu.
+You can verify this with a firewall — Little Snitch or Lulu on macOS, or Windows Defender Firewall / GlassWire on Windows.

 **Will the source code be open-sourced?**
 Not currently planned.
 NativeCode is a single-developer commercial product.